benAsiri/Question2017Q1/README.md

 ## Question 1 - SM

 Using the Java reflection API, write a method that:

-• Takes a class name as a parameter;
+1.Takes a class name as a parameter;
-• For each method, calculates the Depth of Inheritance Tree (DIT) metric for the return type;
+2.For each method, calculates the Depth of Inheritance Tree (DIT) metric for the return type;
-• Outputs the method whose return type has the highest DIT value.
+3.Outputs the method whose return type has the highest DIT value.
 Refer to the following method signatures as required:

 • java.lang.Class: